nhurstknight/reactathon/README.md

 INSERT WIREFRAMES

 We also planned the extra features to implement if we achieved MVP which included:
-- Search functionality
+- Search functionality.
-- Randomising a film
+- Randomising a film.
-- Filtering by genre
+- Filtering by genre.

 ### Build
 Once we received the API key we delved into building the application and decided to pair code throughout the build.
 This allowed me to really build on my ability to talk through coding challenges with my course mate and I found that I really enjoyed this aspect of the process.